volusion/element/content/tutorials/product-landing-page.md

 Updated files Productlanding/local/index.js!
 ```

-At this point, a new directory was created called `Productlanding`.
+A new directory was created called `Productlanding`.
 Enter this command in your terminal to navigate into the Productlanding directory:

 ```shell
 cd Productlanding